Rudrabha/LipGAN/README.md

 -------
 We illustrate the training pipeline using the LRS2 dataset.
 Adapting for other datasets would involve small modifications to the code.
 #### Preprocess the dataset
-For preprocessing we first use a Matlab code from https://github.com/Hangz-nju-cuhk/Talking-Face-Generation-DAVS We use this code to generate the MFCC files for all the videos present in the dataset.
+For preprocessing we first use a Matlab code from [Talking Face Generation](https://github.com/Hangz-nju-cuhk/Talking-Face-Generation-DAVS)
+We use this code to generate the MFCC files for all the videos present in the dataset.
+Feel free to experiment with Python [Librosa](https://librosa.github.io/librosa/) library instead of the MATLAB code.

 ```bash
 # Please copy the appropriate LRS2 split's filelist.txt to the filelists/ folder